brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 The `NAME` property should be in all lowercase letters.<br/>
 **Example:** `NAME: "bird's eye"`

-If you do not have a name in mind for your color, you can find a name on the [Color namer website](https://colornamer.robertcooper.me/).
+If you do not have a name in mind for your color, you can find a name on the <a href="https://colornamer.robertcooper.me/" target="_blank" rel="noopener noreferrer">Color namer website</a>.

 The `DISCRIMINATOR` property should be `Discriminators.PALETTE_COLOR`.<br/>
 **Example:** `DISCRIMINATOR: Discriminators.PALETTE_COLOR`